'Not Long Ago, Not Far Away': KC exhibition goes inside walls, minds of Auschwitz

 But perhaps more important is information about what The Chronicle calls "the development of Nazi ideology and the transformation of Auschwitz from an ordinary Polish town known as Oswiecim to the most significant Nazi site of the Holocaust -- at which approximately 1 million Jews, and tens of thousands of others, were murdered."
 The Chronicle points out that victims were not only Jews but political prisoners, Roma (also known as Gypsies), Soviet POWs, Jehovah's Witnesses and anyone the Nazis labeled as "homosexual," "disabled," "criminal" or "inferior."

-Mike Shores, writing in the July 24, 2021, edition of the Joplin (Mo.)
-Globe, says the impact of the exhibit came home to him with three artifacts -- a heavy door with a viewing hole, used to see if the prisoners in the gas chamber were dead yet; a cage from inside the gas chamber into which the poison pellets were dropped, enclosed so prisoners could not try to stop the fatal gas; and "the well-made shoe of a child about 4 years old."

-"It was," he writes, "excavated from the ruins of the gas chambers at Auschwitz, though it could have come from any number of such camps.
-Carefully placed inside the shoe was a sock.
-It was found this way.
-Perhaps the mother or a thoughtful child had placed it there to ensure it did not get lost, so they could put it back on when they returned from their 'shower.'
-By this time, the mother was probably beginning to doubt that they would be coming back.
-But she carefully shielded her child from reality, and placed the shoes and other items carefully beneath their numbered coat hook."

-"Each object in the exhibition is unique," says Ferreiro, director of "Auschwitz.
-Not long ago.
-Not far away."
+"Each object in the exhibition is unique," Ferreiro says.
 "They are all fragments of history and each one of them has its own echo.
 It is fascinating to see how visitors establish different relationships with them.
 For many, personal items from the victims -- little shoes, glasses, suitcases, mirrors -- are profoundly touching.
 Their nature helps them easily identify with them.
-And for others, iconic objects will become the ones that get to them: posts from the camp, a section of a barrack, elements from the perpetrators....
+And for others, iconic objects will become the ones that get to them: posts from the camp, a section of a barrack, elements from the perpetrator ...

 FAQ